static-web-server/static-web-server/docs/content/features/url-rewrites.md

 ### Destination

-The value can be either a local file path that maps to an existing file on the system or an external URL (URLs only in case of redirection).
-It could look like `/some/directory/file.html`.
-It is worth noting that the `/` at the beginning indicates the server's root directory.
+The value should be a relative or absolute URL.
+A relative URL could look like `/some/directory/file.html`.
+An absolute URL can be `https://external.example.com/` for example.

 #### Replacements